Additional reporting by Anisa Williams

 Pikas Farm Table

 Everything at Pikas is Belgian-inspired, from classic sugar waffles to quiches to rustic pot pies.
 Each item is made with local ingredients, all from scratch.
-Fresh ingredients arrive in the kitchen and are baked into meals on the same day.
+The Pikas team uses traditional cooking techniques with no shortcuts to ensure a delicious final product for all customers.

 Teagevity